Mrfunreal/L4D2-FGD-Edits/readme.md

 - More autovisgroups<br>
 - Frustums for all camera entities<br>

+See documentation below for more info.
+Not everything is documented, because i forgot many small edits i made.
+But you'll notice.<br>
+File Issues for suggestions, or visit the [Dead 4 Mods discord](https://discord.gg/4qtmzBP) or my [private discord](http://discord.gg/5eDA7CE).

 ⚠️ **$${\color{red}Warning:}$$**<br>
 You must change the default entity from info_survivor_position to info_player_start, or another entitiy without a model!<br>
 Swapping from any entity with a model to an entity that now got a helper model -when it previously did not have one- can cause crashes.